 - 190 grams (1 and 1/2 cups) icing or powdered sugar

 - 120 grams (2 cups) shredded coconut

-- Preheat the oven to 160 C (320 F).
+- Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease and line an 8 inch baking square tin with baking paper.
 Lightly grease the inside of the paper with a little butter as well.

 - Sift flour, cornflour and baking powder twice into a large mixing bowl.
 Set aside.

 - In a separate mixing bowl, add eggs and start to beat using an electric whisk.
 Once the eggs start to go thick and foamy, add sugar, one tablespoon at a time.

 - Continue to beat the eggs until they are thick and voluminous – this can take 5-8 minutes.
 You’ll know the eggs are ready, when you can draw the number 8 on top and it stays for 1-2 seconds.

 - Meanwhile, add milk and butter to a small microwave-safe bowl and heat for 30 seconds or until butter is melted.
 Leave to cool slightly.